gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, and performs one of the following actions.

-1. If the requesting group member is configured exclusively as monitor, the Group Manager replies with a 4.00 (Bad Request) error response.
+1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad Request) error response.

 2. Otherwise, depending on the configured policies (OPT8), the Group Manager takes one of the following actions.